Gregory Bovino, head of Los Angeles campaign, shows how immigration agents rack up arrests

 LOS ANGELES — (AP) — Gregory Bovino's distinguished Border Patrol career was in a downward spiral.
 In August 2023, he was relieved of command of the agency's El Centro, California, sector, where he rose to be one of 20 regional chiefs across the country.

-Bovino blamed a batch of perceived transgressions, details of which have not been previously reported: an online profile picture of him posing with an M4 assault rifle; social media posts that were considered inappropriate; and sworn congressional testimony that he and other sector chiefs gave on the state of the border during a record surge of migrants.
+Bovino blamed several perceived transgressions, details of which have not been previously reported: an online profile picture of him posing with an M4 assault rifle; social media posts that were considered inappropriate; and sworn congressional testimony that he and other sector chiefs gave on the state of the border during a record surge of migrants.

 Thirty minutes after his second congressional hearing, Bovino said, he was removed from his position and asked, "Are you going to retire now?”